How to apply for the Civil Service paid internship programme for students from disadvantaged, disabled and ethnic

-- attending critical meetings with senior advisors on major issues
+- attending meetings with senior advisors on major issues

 At the end of your placement you’ll receive an appraisal report on your performance.

 You can apply for SDIP in your penultimate or final year at university.
 This can include postgraduate studies immediately following your first degree.

-You must also be one or more of the following:
+Candidates must also be from one or more of the following backgrounds: